odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

 Attributes and options
 ======================

-It would be prohibitive to detail all the available features which allows fine tuning the look of a view.
+It would be prohibitive to detail all the available features which allow fine tuning the look of a view.
 Therefore, we'll only stick to the most common ones.

 Form